waveware4ai/sobelfast/README.md

 # sobelfast java
 This code is a fast sobel-edge extraction algorithm implementation.
-When processing a 1024x768 image, even native-c sobel algorithm takes about 100ms over, whereas using this implemntation sobelfast took about 60ms.
+When processing a 1024x768 image, even native-c sobel algorithm takes about 100ms over, whereas using this implemntation sobel edge extraction took about 60ms.
 This library can be conveniently used to convert/extract images in real ime.
 Also, it can be used freely as long as you do not change the package name.

 <p float="middle">